Reinstate a Database

 Procedure

-Perform the following steps to reinstate a database using the OCI Console:
+Perform the following steps on the current primary database from where we can reinstate the failed database using the OCI Console:

 - For the Data Guard association on which you want to reinstate this database, from the Actions menu, select Reinstate.